josiahH-cf/prompt-automation/docs/ESPANSO_PACKAGE.md

 # Espanso Package

-This repository hosts an Espanso external package under `espanso-package/` and mirrored in `packages/<name>/<version>/` for installation via `espanso package install --git ... --external`.
+This repository hosts an Espanso external package.
+The canonical package consumed by Espanso lives under `packages/<name>/<version>/`.
+The editable sources live under `espanso-package/` and are mirrored into the external layout by the runbook.

-Edit snippets in `espanso-package/match/*.yml`, bump `_manifest.yml` version, commit, push, then update on Windows with:
+Edit snippets in `espanso-package/match/*.yml`, bump the version in `packages/<name>/<version>/_manifest.yml` (or set BUMP_VERSION=true in the runbook), commit, push, then update on Windows with:

     espanso package update your-pa
     espanso restart